gkralik/php7-sapnwrfc/docs/index.rst

    Do not get confused by by the repository name, the repository is called `php7-sapnwrfc` for historical reasons.

+   The extension should still build for PHP 7.3 and 7.4, but this is no longer supported and might break in the future.

 .. note::

    This documentation is updated continually and thus always reflects